FairAds/bulletproof-gadgets/src/merkle_root_hash/MERKLE_ROOT_HASH.md

 cargo run --release --bin merkle_root custom_examples/passport-example
 ```

-The default console log level is set to `INFO`, however, for debugging purposes you can set the `RUST_LOG` environment variable
+The default console log level is set to `INFO`.
+However, for debugging purposes you can set the `RUST_LOG` environment variable
 to `DEBUG`, which will print the variables conversions and the multiple Merkle Tree hashing steps.
 ```
 RUST_LOG=DEBUG cargo run --release --bin merkle_root custom_examples/passport-example